 Twin Cities Army Ammunition Plant (TCAAP)

 In 1941 the Federal government purchased 2,530 acres of farmland, approximately one third of the city, for the establishment of an ammunition manufacturing site.
 At its peak during World War II, the arsenal employed 26,000 people, who produced four billion rounds of ammunition at the Twin Cities Army Ammunition Plant.
 In 1994 the U.S. Army formally declared 585 acres of this land in the southwest corner as excess, 427 acres for private redevelopment and the remainder for green space and other local public use.
-The City Council and staff are currently negotiating a master development agreement with Ramsey County and Alatus LLC to create a mixed-use development, currently referred to as Rice Creek Commons, on these excess acres.
+The City Council and staff have been negotiating a master development agreement with Ramsey County and Alatus LLC to create a mixed-use development, referred to as Rice Creek Commons, on these excess acres.
 The remaining 1,785 acres continue to be used by the Minnesota Army National Guard and the Army Reserve as a training site.

 The proposed TCAAP redevelopment/Rice Creek Commons is expected to increase the city's housing stock by nearly 1,500 units and its population by approximately 40 percent over the next 15-20 years (2034-2039).